• Like Us On Facebook

 Prolapse is another situation where you want to check with your medical professional.

-Here is one way to use your wrap to bind your belly post partum:
+Here is one way you can use a short wrap to bind your belly post partum:

 A Babywearing Christmas just makes sense – how else are you going to be able to do all the fun things that make the holidays so great?
 How else is baby going to get to be involved in so many fun things?
 If you want to go all out of Christmas traditions or holiday traditions, a babywearing christmas is your answer!